EvangelouSotiris/subnet_device_scanner/README.md

 # Network Discovery with Python, using python-nmap library.

+## Overview
+This network discoverer is a python script that takes a network interface as input and scans the whole subnet with nmap in order to identify other devices, and give information about their hostname/MAC/uptime/ports/services/OS/hardware etc.

 ## Prerequisites
 - The user needs to have **sudo priviledges**, as the nmap commands running require sudo for OS inspection.
 - Install python-nmap library for python with: